sfalkoff/sql-lesson/PART3-WEB.md

 Okay, fine.

 We need to make it more better-er.
 At the very least, we need a way for it to display information for a student besides the one hardcoded.
 To do that, we have to collect input from the person using the browser.
-One mechanism for acquiring that input is called the 'request arguments'.
+One mechanism for acquiring that input is called 'request arguments'.
 Are they called the request arguments?
 Whatever.

 The request arguments are a set of key/value pairs that the user can send to the web server on the other end via the url.
 An example url with request arguments would look like this: